CEDE Control To The Customer

 We seek answers all the time in order to better understand what to expect in a situation and through this understanding to have a better handle on how to influence (aka control) the course of things the way we desire.

-What do we stand to gain from giving up some control in favour of customers?
+What do we stand to gain from giving up some control in favor of customers?

 Co-creating with customers leads to